Abstract

 AY

-Bilateral pectoralis major MRI in weightlifters: findings of the non-injured side versus age-matched asymptomatic athletes
+, et al. Bilateral pectoralis major MRI in weightlifters: findings of the non-injured side versus age-matched asymptomatic athletes.

 Skeletal Radiol